ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

 Note: The `$` symbol indicates text that should be typed into the command line in Terminal; you don't need to type it.

-The [ABCD Curated Annual Release 4.0](https://nda.nih.gov/general-query.html?q=query=featured-datasets:Adolescent%20Brain%20Cognitive%20Development%20Study%20(ABCD)) contains all data from the entire Curated Annual Release 4.0, (except for the associated images) and is about 11GB in size.
+The [ABCD Curated Annual Release 4.0](https://nda.nih.gov/general-query.html?q=query=featured-datasets:Adolescent%20Brain%20Cognitive%20Development%20Study%20(ABCD)) contains all data from the entire Curated Annual Release 4.0, (except for the associated images) and is about 14GB in size.
 This data does include the S4 paths to the imaging data, so never fear, from this data we can get to the imaging data.

 ### 1.1 Get a ‘Package ID’ for your copy of the Annual Release 4.0

-Go to [ABCD page](https://nda.nih.gov/general-query.html?q=query=featured-datasets:Adolescent%20Brain%20Cognitive%20Development%20Study%20(ABCD)) on [NDA](https://nda.nih.gov).
-Under **OPTION ONE**, click **Access Shared Data Pakages**, you will be directed to [this page](https://nda.nih.gov/user/dashboard/packages.html?dataset=Adolescent+Brain+Cognitive+Development+Study+%28ABCD%29&type=shared_packages)
+Go to the [ABCD page](https://nda.nih.gov/general-query.html?q=query=featured-datasets:Adolescent%20Brain%20Cognitive%20Development%20Study%20(ABCD)) on the [NDA website](https://nda.nih.gov).
+Under the [**OPTION ONE** subsection](https://nda.nih.gov/general-query.html?q=query=featured-datasets:Adolescent%20Brain%20Cognitive%20Development%20Study%20(ABCD)#:~:text=datasets%20of%20interest.-,OPTION%20ONE,-Option%201%20provides), click **Access Shared Data Pakages**.
+After signing in with your NDA credentials you will be directed to [this page](https://nda.nih.gov/user/dashboard/packages.html?dataset=Adolescent+Brain+Cognitive+Development+Study+%28ABCD%29&type=shared_packages).
 Here, you will see a set of **Shared Data Packages**.
-One of these is caleed **ABCDStudyNDA**.
+One of these is called **ABCDStudyNDA**.
 In the **Actions** for this row, select **Add to My Data Packages**.
-You will get a green notice on the page to confirm success.
-If you couldn't find **ABCDStudyNDA** in **Shared Data Packages**, it may alreay exist in **My Data Packages**.
+You should get a green notice on the page to confirm success.
+Note: if you couldn't find **ABCDStudyNDA** in the **Shared Data Packages** list then it may alreay exist in **My Data Packages**.

 <img src="./screenshots/shared_data_pacakes_nda.png" width="900" />

-Change your view to **My Data Package**.
+Now, change your view to **My Data Package**.

 <img src="./screenshots/my_data_packages_nda.png" width="900" />

-You will see your data pacakage and its ID.
+You should be able to see your data pacakage and its ID.
 Proceed to the next step armed with this **Package ID Number**.

 ### 1.2 Download ABCD 4.0
-Now that you have the Package ID for **ABCDStudyNDA** from the step above, you can use the following command (from the NDA that we have installed) to download this package:
+Now that you have the Package ID from the step above, you can use the following command (from the [NDA tools](https://github.com/NDAR/nda-tools) library that we have installed for you on the [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/)) to download this package:

 `$ downloadcmd -dp <package_id> -d ABCD4`